MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 In your app’s help documentation, consider providing some or all the following information for your customers and admins:

-* Contact method for support information, for example, email, phone, community forum, or web portal.
+* Contact method such as email, phone, community forum, or web portal for customers who want to contact you for app support.
 * Explain features for users, app rollout and configuration methods for admins, and troubleshooting to supporting functions.
-* Explain different personas required to configure an app, for example, an app that works with a CRM or a bug tracking system may require the server-admin to configure app connection or provision an account for the app.
+* Explain the different personas that are required to configure your app.
+For example, an app that works with a CRM or a bug tracking system may require an admin to provision accounts for app users or to create an account for the app to fetch your organization's information.
 * Understanding of how IT admins can control which users have access to apps by using [app centric management](/microsoftteams/app-centric-management) and [permission policies](/microsoftteams/app-policies#app-permission-policies), depending on their tenant configuration.
 * Language support provided by the app in case the app is available in any non-English language.
 * Latest release date and version that imparts app freshness and hence inspires confidence.